SoupyzInc/SoupyzInc/README.md

   <a href="https://github.com/DenverCoder1/github-readme-streak-stats"><img width="48%" src="https://github-readme-streak-stats.herokuapp.com?user=SoupyzInc&background=00000000&stroke=9AA0A6&currStreakNum=9AA0A6&fire=DD2727&ring=DD2727&sideNums=9AA0A6&sideLabels=9AA0A6&currStreakLabel=DD2727&border=9AA0A6&dates=9AA0A6" alt="SoupyzInc's GitHub Streak"></a>
 </p>

 <p>Yes, "Matt" is fine too, whatever comes naturally to you.
-I'm 16, a rising senior in high school, and I have a programming addiction.
+I'm 16, a senior in high school, and I have a programming addiction.
 I'm planning to pursue a PhD in computer science and a career in computer science research.
+I am currently researching about 📈 line charts.

 <p>🔗 Check out my website at <a href="https://soupyzinc.tech/">soupyzinc.tech</a>!<br>